posted in Car Accidents on June 25, 2020

 Contact an Experienced Lyft and Uber Accident Lawyer

 Rideshare accidents are complex cases and you deserve the maximum amount of compensation for your injuries.
-Let an experienced personal injury attorney from Gina Corena & Associates guide you through the claims process and deal with the insurance companies while you focus on healing.
+Let an experienced Las Vegas Car Accident Lawyer from Gina Corena & Associates guide you through the claims process and deal with the insurance companies while you focus on healing.
 Contact us today online or at 702-680-1111 for a free consultation.